ClusterHQ/flocker/docs/labs/installer.rst

 Notes:

-* You need to ensure that machines can be SSH'd into as root.
+* You need to ensure that machines can be logged into via SSH as root.
 * You need a private key to access the machines - you can configure this in the ``private_key_path`` of ``cluster.yml``.

 Install